DannyGilligan/2023-womens-world-cup-quiz/README.md

 ## User Stories

-The user stories relating to a minimum viable product version of the quiz from the perspective of both a user and a developer are outlined below.
+The user stories relating to this MVP version of the quiz from the perspective of both a user and a developer are outlined below.
 <br>
 <!-- 'As a user' User Stories are shown below -->
 <details>